We offer 5 one-year preliminary and 18 three-year categorical residency positions in Internal Medicine.

 Ambulatory Care Experiences

-- At the University of Missouri, our internal medicine residents participate in continuity clinic through a new, innovative model for clinic training called Four-One.
+- At the University of Missouri, our internal medicine residents participate in continuity clinic via the four-one model.
 In the traditional model of continuity clinic, residents are pulled from their rotations one-half day per week in order to attend clinic.
-We found that this is extremely difficult for residents given their obligations to both the clinic and their inpatient rotations.
-Moreover, this was disruptive to inpatient duties and didactics and the clinic was disjointed as residents were only present in clinic four hours per week.

-- In the Four-One model, residents have four weeks of a given rotation that is followed by one week of continuity clinic.
+- In the four-one model, residents have four weeks of a given rotation that is followed by one week of continuity clinic.
 When one is in clinic, there are no other responsibilities except for clinic.
 When on a non-continuity clinic rotation, there are no continuity clinic duties.
-Residents will now be able to solely focus on their four week rotation without interruption from clinic and likewise, they will be able to solely focus on the outpatient continuity clinic during the one week of clinic.
+Residents are able to solely focus on their four week rotation without interruption from clinic and likewise, they will be able to solely focus on the outpatient continuity clinic during the one week of clinic.

 - The Harry S Truman Veterans Hospital and Clinics and the Fairview General Internal Medicine clinic are the two settings in which residents may have their continuity clinic.
 Residents serve as the primary care physicians for their patients and continuity of care is also provided by the General Internal Medicine Attending Faculty who supervise the residents.